eljusto/timebox/README.md

 ---

-Note - for Timebox to work, your tasks in things need to have tags of the form `XXmin`, where XX is the number of minutes you want to spend working on that task.
+Note - for Timebox to work, your tasks in Things 3 need to have tags of the form `XXmin`, where XX is the number of minutes you want to spend working on that task.

 Enjoy!